akshat46/FlyingFox/hntp/README.md

 Follow these steps if you do not have, or want to keep your old configurations for hntp.

-1. Copy the contents of `custom.css` and paste them in "Import" text field under "Import/Export" tab of HNTP configurations.
+1. Copy the contents of `config.json` and paste them in "Import" text field under "Import/Export" tab of HNTP configurations.

 ## 2. Manual Installation